jonas-scholz123/networks_project_rust/README.md

 # networks project rust
 This is a repetition of my Network's project (which I wrote in C++) but this time written in Rust.
-It implements a growing network with unform probability distribution as well as a growing network with a probability kernel proportional to the number of neighbours each vertex has (k).
+It implements a growing network with uniform probability distribution for new node connections as well as a growing network with a probability kernel proportional to the number of neighbours each vertex has (k).

 ## To run: